Kash-Piasecki/KashPiasecki/README.md

 ### Łukasz Piasecki's repository

 Hello everyone.
-I'm trying to become **junior java developer**.
+I'm trying to become **junior developer**.
 Here you can see my repositories, where I will be trying to upload projects as they're developed.
-For now there are only 3 basic ones:
+For now there are only few basic ones.

-* Pure Java command line MiniGame
-* Basic website with usage of html/css only
-* Spring Boot project (currently learning)

 <img src="https://raw.githubusercontent.com/KashPiasecki/KashPiasecki/master/images/github-logo.png">